Code-Slave/LazylibraianDocs/docs/config_users.md

 Default admin setting is everything enabled
 Default guest setting is ebooks/audiobooks/magazines/series/download
 Default friend is guest plus search/change_status

+Send to kindle email - This allows you to send mobi files directly to your kindle email setup on amazon.
+This can be used for any reader that can recieve files via email.

 Each user has their own "sync to calibre" lists where their bookmarks can be synced.
 Only admin can set these up as the column names need to be unique so one user cannot overwrite anothers bookmarks.